digitalbricklayer/techteapotcom/src/content/posts/ann-introducing-the-tech-teapot.md

 aliases: [/ann-introducing-the-tech-teapot/]
 ---

 Some of you may have noticed a name change.
-This blog is now called <strong>The Tech Teapot</strong>.
+This blog is now called **The Tech Teapot**.
 Why?
 Well, we are pretty obsessed with tea :smile:

 We make nice steaming pots of tea at least three times a day.
 Great for team building!